Gordon’s experience includes:

 - Expanding the United States Tennis Association’s Billie Jean King National Tennis Center in Flushing Meadows Park

 - Overseeing the planned rebuilding of New York’s Penn Station (Amtrak) and the Mt.
 Sinai Health System’s Hess Center for Science and Medicine

 - Negotiating funding and construction of capital facilities for the Dance Theater of Harlem, the Studio Museum in Harlem, the New York Public Theater, Jazz at Lincoln Center, and Cooper Union

 - Negotiating and funding numerous capital projects and facilities at the NYPL, including restoration of the 42nd Street Central Library and its Rose Main Reading Room

-Earlier in his career, Mr. Davis served as special assistant to New York City Mayor John Lindsay and as a Commissioner of the New York City Planning Commission.
-Subsequently, Mr. Davis was appointed by Mayor Edward Koch to be his first Commissioner of the Department of Parks and Recreation for the City of New York.
-After leaving public service and prior to becoming a partner at Venable, Mr. Davis was a partner in the law firms of Lord Day & Lord and then LeBoeuf, Lamb, Greene & MacRae.
+Prior to joining Venable, Gordon served as special assistant to New York Mayor John Lindsay and was appointed commissioner of the New York City Planning Commission.
+Mayor Ed Koch appointed Gordon to be his first commissioner of the Department of Parks and Recreation for the City of New York.
+After leaving public service and prior to becoming a partner at Venable, Gordon was a partner in the law firms of Lord Day & Lord and LeBoeuf, Lamb, Greene & MacRae.